Dink4n/Wallpapers/README.md

 # Wallpapers

-Wallpapers I have collected over the years.
+Wallpapers I have stolen over the years.
-I didn't want to lose these wallpapers.